telerik/ajax-docs/controls/window/alert,-confirm,-prompt-dialogs/how-to-change-the-dialog-templates.md

 ---
 title: How to Change the Dialog Templates
-page_title: How to Change the Dialog Templates | UI for ASP.NET AJAX Documentation
+page_title: How to Change the Dialog Templates | RadWindow for ASP.NET AJAX Documentation
 description: How to Change the Dialog Templates
 slug: window/alert,-confirm,-prompt-dialogs/how-to-change-the-dialog-templates
 tags: how,to,change,the,dialog,templates